Harold Wright: “Entrepreneurship may not be love at first sight”

-Did you know that 66% of students want to be an entrepreneur but only 3 percent actually start their own business?
+Did you know that 66% of students want to be an entrepreneur but only 3% actually start their own business?

 Be one of them and Apply today.

-EIA review by Elise Kaminski, University of Alabama, participant in 2017:
+EIA review by Elise Kaminski, University of Alabama, a participant in 2017:

-“The EIA program was a wonderful opportunity to grow and push myself beyond my comfort zone.
-They throw you into the deep end from the very first night you are there– you network and form teams within a two hour “speed dating” experience.
+“The EIA program was a wonderful opportunity to grow and push me beyond my comfort zone.
+They throw you into the deep end from the very first night you are there– you network and form teams within a two-hour “speed dating” experience.

 The next day is the first official day of lectures.
 Through the program, you have access to dozens of talented, inspirational speakers who are experts on subjects ranging from intellectual property to social media marketing to artificial intelligence and virtual reality.
 Your LinkedIn network will thank you!
 Beyond that, you get to meet and work with people from all different backgrounds; this past year, the Italy session had participants from more than 70 countries.
 Weekends are free, too, so you can travel and see other parts of Europe.